 “Conductor Robert Tweten led members of the Utah Symphony with sensitivity, putting the spurs to the orchestra to heighten dramatic moments but always with a keen ear for balance and tasteful phrasing.” – Opera News

-Conductor Robert Tweten has been described as leading with “verve and precision,” as well as having “flawless” pacing and “musicality and near-symbiotic accord with singers which always impresses.”
-Engagements for 2013-2014 included his return to Utah Opera for La traviata, Calgary Opera for L’Italiana in Algeri, and Edmonton Opera for Madama Butterfly.
-The 2012-2013 season found Maestro Tweten leading Il trovatore at Utah Opera, Otello with Calgary Opera, and Les pêcheurs de perles at Sarasota Opera.
-After conducting the New Mexico Philharmonic’s season opening concert in 2011, he returned to lead two programs in 2013, including playing and conducting Mozart’s K488 piano concerto.
-The 2011-2012 season marked Maestro Tweten’s return to the Edmonton Opera to conduct Fidelio, Vancouver Opera for Il barbiere di Siviglia, Calgary Opera for Gianni Schicchi and Pagliacci, and Utah Opera for Verdi’s Rigoletto.
+Conductor Robert Tweten has been described as leading with “verve and precision,” as well as having “flawless” pacing and “musicality and near-symbiotic accord with singers which always impresses.”.
 In 2011 and 2012, Maestro Tweten led a series of concerts with young classical crossover sensation, Jackie Evancho, which toured numerous US cities including Buffalo, Atlantic City, Pittsburgh, Los Angeles, San Diego with the San Diego Symphony and Fresno with the Fresno Symphony.
 After conducting the New Mexico Philharmonic’s season opening concert in 2011, he returned to lead two programs in 2013, including playing and conducting Mozart’s K488 piano concerto.
-Engagements for the 2014-2015 season include his return to Utah Opera for Madama Butterfly, Calgary Opera for Le nozze di Figaro, Edmonton Opera for Lucia di Lammermoor, and the New Mexico Philharmonic for an all-Mozart program.
-Future seasons will see his debut with Dayton Opera and returns to Utah Opera and Calgary Opera.
+Engagements for the 2014-2015 season included his return to Utah Opera for Madama Butterfly, Calgary Opera for Le nozze di Figaro, Edmonton Opera for Lucia di Lammermoor, and the New Mexico Philharmonic for an all-Mozart program.
+The 2015-2016 season will see his debut with Dayton Opera for Madama Butterfly and returns to Utah Opera for Tosca and Calgary Opera for Die Zauberflöte.